-The Discovery and Systems Health (DaSH) technical area focuses on challenges in understanding engineering and science data.
-The engineering data understanding work is centered around the emerging systems engineering discipline of Integrated Systems Health Management (ISHM).
-Ames is NASA’s premier ISHM research and development facility, with strengths in design of health management systems, ISHM systems engineering, sensor selection and optimization, monitoring, data analysis, prognostics, diagnostics, failure recovery, diagnostic decision aids, data and knowledge management, and ISHM human factors.
+The Discovery and Systems Health (DaSH) technical area focuses on understanding, modeling, and reasoning with engineering systems and science data.
+The work is centered around the emerging systems engineering discipline of Integrated Systems Health Management (ISHM).
+Under that umbrella, DaSH explores advances in machine learning, physics modeling, diagnostic and prognostic reasoning, and optimal decision making.
+DaSH is NASA’s premier ISHM research and development facility, with strengths in design of health management systems, ISHM systems engineering, sensor selection and optimization, monitoring, data analysis, fundamental physics investigations, prognostics, diagnostics, failure recovery, autonomous decision making, and uncertainty management.

-Scientific data understanding work targets large-scale data analysis problems in data-rich domains such as earth science and cosmology.
-In addition, DaSH is involved in data analysis and mining for a variety of other NASA missions including aviation safety and security, the Space Shuttle program, and the NASA Engineering Safety Center.
-Resident expertise includes machine learning, data mining, text mining, statistical pattern recognition, and exploratory data analysis.
-DaSH also evaluates various quantum computing approaches.
-Initial work has a focus on theoretical and empirical analysis of quantum annealing approaches to difficult optimization problems such as those posed by diagnostics and decision making problems.
+DaSH is involved in engineering and analysis for a variety of NASA missions including aviation safety and security, science missions, human exploration, and the NASA Engineering Safety Center.
+In addition, DaSH also evaluates various quantum computing approaches where initial work has a focus on theoretical and empirical analysis of quantum annealing approaches to challenging optimization problems such as those posed by diagnostics and decision-making problems.

 Some of the research areas of DaSH include:

 DaSH initiatives are supported by powerful research facilities, including a Quantum Computer and the SHARP Laboratory, which houses custom aging facilities for mechanical, electro-chemical, and electronic devices and hardware-in-the-loop experiments for algorithm benchmarking.